kinnunenaleksi/hockey_xG/NHL_xG.md

 y <- shots$st_y
 ```

 Creating functions for distance and angle.
+Distance from the shot place
-Distance is calculated by
+to the center of the goal is calculated by

 $c^2 = a^2 + b^2 \Rightarrow c = \sqrt{a^2 + b^2 }$

-The angle to the goal is calculated as follows,
+The angle visible to the player is calculated as follows,

 $\tan \theta = \frac{\text{goal width } * x }{x^2 + y^2 - (\frac{\text{goal width}}{2})^2 }$